-- Teams are advised not to set up a laser sight when building a robot. - The use of custom UI is recommended, instead of a laser sight. - S18 The laser beam from the laser sight must be red and the optical power consumption of the laser beam must be less than 35 mW.
-The projection angle of the laser sight must not exceed 5° (i.e. the diameter of the laser spot enclosing circle perpendicularly projected by the laser sight on a vertical wall with a horizontal distance of one meter must be less than 9 cm). - S19 Each Launching Mechanism can be equipped with a maximum of one laser sight.
+Teams are advised not to set up a laser sight when building a robot.

+- The use of custom UI is recommended, instead of a laser sight. - S19 The laser beam from the laser sight must be red and the optical power consumption of the laser beam must be less than 35 mW.
+The projection angle of the laser sight must not exceed 5° (i.e. the diameter of the laser spot enclosing circle perpendicularly projected by the laser sight on a vertical wall with a horizontal distance of one meter must be less than 9 cm). - S20 Each Launching Mechanism can be equipped with a maximum of one laser sight.
 Engineers can be mounted with not more than three laser sights.
-Apart from those needed to position the Launching Mechanism, no additional laser sights may be used by other robots. - The Dart Launcher is considered part of the Launching Mechanism. - S20 Besides laser sights, Engineers can also be mounted with a white supplement light and a display screen not larger than 7 inches.
+Apart from those needed to position the Launching Mechanism, no additional laser sights may be used by other robots.

+The Dart Launcher is considered part of the Launching Mechanism.

+- S21 Besides laser sights, Engineers can also be mounted with a white supplement light and a display screen not larger than 7 inches.
 The light can only be used for enhancing visual recognition features when the robot is acquiring a mobile component (a mineral or obstacle block).
 The display screen must not interfere with the robot's visual recognition features.
-Other ground robots must not be equipped with other obvious visible light emitting equipment.
+Other robots must not be equipped with other obvious visible light emitting equipment. - S22 The optical equipment used by a robot must not cause any physical harm to any person. - S23 All infrared light sources must conform to the Class I requirements.